This article may contain compensated links. See our full disclosure here

 On your second day in Copenhagen take a visit to Rosenborg Castle, one of the prettiest castles in the world in my humble opinion.
 Set in the glorious Kongens Have or King’s Gardens the castle was the summer house of the Danish Royal Family and is home to the Danish Crown Jewels.

-In the afternoon visit one of Copenhagen’s interesting neighbourhoods Nørrebro.
+In the afternoon visit one of Copenhagen’s interesting neighborhoods Nørrebro.
 Wander through Assistens Cemetery, the final resting place of Hans Christian Andersen until you reach Jægersborggade.
-This funky street is home to cafés and boutiques and is a great way to soak up the city’s laid back vibe.
+This funky street is home to cafés and boutiques and is a great way to soak up the city’s laid-back vibe.

 Recommended dining in Copenhagen